neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 <br>

-The first thing typically done prior to acquiring data is to create the folders to store it in.
+Typically, the initial step is to create the folders to store the data.
 **datashuttle** can be used to quickly create standardised project folders for this purpose, with live-validation to ensure no errors are introduced.

-Once the data is collected, it is often moved to a central storage machine and integrated with previously collected data.
+Once the data are collected, they are often moved to a central storage machine and integrated with previously collected data.
 **datashuttle** allows you to transfer project folders at the click of a button (graphical interface) or with a